2M-Token GPT-6 Torches Anthropic's Lead, OpenAI on AutoKaam

-The Stargate data center in Abilene, Texas completed GPT-6 pre-training on March 24.
-Sam Altman says launch is 'a few weeks away' with a 2M token context window
+Pre-training wrapped at the Stargate data center in Abilene, Texas on March 24.
+Sam Altman says launch is 'a few weeks away', with a 2M token context window.

 What We Know (Confirmed)